Translate

 Mrs A Taylor

-Miss S Monkton
+Mrs S Monkton

 Any correspondence for the Governing Body should be sent to the school addressed to the Chairperson.